f3d-app/f3d/README.md

 You can find the release binary packages for Windows, Linux, and OSX on the [Release page](https://gitlab.kitware.com/f3d/f3d/-/releases).
 Alternatively, you can build it yourself, following the [build guide](#build).

+# How to use

+There is mainly three ways to use F3D.

+ * By running F3D from a terminal with command-line options.
+ * By running F3D directly and then using drag&drop files into it to open them.
+ * By using F3D as an "Open with" program with specific file types.

 # Build

 ## Dependencies